 Provide a mechanism for the resolution of Disputes, as an alternative to legal action in the civil courts of the United States or other jurisdictions.

-This
+This Section 4.3 shall be construed, implemented, and administered in a manner consistent with these Purposes.

 The scope of the IRP is defined with reference to the following terms:

+A “Claimant” is any legal or natural person, group, or entity including, but not limited to the EC, a Supporting Organization, or an Advisory Committee that has been materially affected by a Dispute.
+To be materially affected by a Dispute, the Claimant must suffer an injury or harm that is directly and causally connected to the alleged violation.

 The EC is deemed to be materially affected by all Covered Actions.
 ICANN shall not assert any defenses of standing or capacity against the EC in any forum.

-“,

-“
+ICANN shall not object to the standing of the EC, a Supporting Organization, or an Advisory Committee to participate in an IRP, to compel an IRP, or to enforce an IRP Decision on the basis that it is not a legal person with capacity to sue.
+No special pleading of a Claimant’s capacity or of the legal existence of a person that is a Claimant shall be required in the IRP proceedings.
+No Claimant shall be allowed to proceed if the IRP Panel concludes based on evidence submitted to it that the Claimant does not fairly or adequately represent the interests of those on whose behalf the Claimant purports to act.

+“Covered Actions” are defined as any actions or failures to act by or within ICANN committed by the Board, individual Directors, Officers, or Staff members that give rise to a Dispute.,

+“Disputes” are defined as:

-claims that Covered Actions constituted an action or inaction that violated
+claims that Covered Actions constituted an action or inaction that violated the Articles of Incorporation or Bylaws, including but not limited to any action or inaction that:

 exceeded the scope of the Mission;

-resulted from action taken in response to advice or input from any Advisory Committee or Supporting Organization that are claimed
+resulted from action taken in response to advice or input from any Advisory Committee or Supporting Organization that are claimed to be inconsistent with the Articles of Incorporation or Bylaws;

-2.Any person materially affected by a decision or action by the Board that he or she asserts is inconsistent with the Articles of Incorporation or Bylaws may submit a request for independent review of that decision or action.
-In order to be materially affected, the person must suffer injury or harm that is directly and causally connected to the Board's alleged violation of the Bylaws or the Articles of Incorporation, and not as a result of third parties acting in line with the Board's action.
+resulted from decisions of process-specific expert panels that are claimed to be inconsistent with the Articles of Incorporation or Bylaws;

 resulted from a response to a DIDP request that is claimed to be inconsistent with the Articles of Incorporation or Bylaws;

-arose from claims involving rights of the EC ????
+arose from claims involving rights of the EC as set forth in the Articles of Incorporation or Bylaws.????

-claims that ICANN, its Board, individual Directors, Officers or Staff members, have not enforced ICANN’s contractual
+claims that ICANN, its Board, individual Directors, Officers or Staff members, have not enforced ICANN’s contractual rights with respect to the IANA Naming Function Contract, and

-claims regarding PTI service complaints by
+claims regarding PTI service complaints by direct customers of the IANA naming functions that are not resolved through mediation.

 Notwithstanding any other provision in this Section 4.3, the IRP’s scope shall exclude all of the following: